How to Create a Mobile App: A Complete Development Guide

 The original purpose of apps was to facilitate productivity.
 Calendar, email, and contact list apps were once the norm.
 Now, these come built-in in any typical smartphone.

-But demand nowadays revolves around mobile game apps, GPS services, food delivery, and whatever else fills the base convenience and entertainment needs of smartphone users.
+But demand nowadays revolves around mobile game apps, GPS services, food delivery, and other services that cater to the basic convenience and entertainment needs of smartphone users.

-The word ‘app’ in and of itself came into use with the rise in popularity of mobile applications.
+The word ‘app’ came into use with the rise in popularity of mobile applications.
 It was voted word of the year in 2010 by the American Dialect Society.

 3 Types of Mobile Apps